The recruitment scene in Singapore has seen rapid growth in the number of contract opportunities over the past few years.

 2. Get connected

 A role could also open up internally in another team or department due to a merger, new project or resignation.
-If you are able to impress your current supervisor with your work ethics and skills, he or she may recommend you for the role, allowing you to move within the organisation.
-Having already demonstrated your capabilities, you will likely be ahead of other interested job applicants.
+If you can impress your current supervisor with your work ethics and skills, he or she may recommend you for the role, allowing you to move within the organisation.
+Again, having already demonstrated your capabilities, you will likely be ahead of other interested job applicants.

 3. Good entry point